-Teleworking, also referred to as e-commuting, e-work, or telecommuting refers to a work arrangement that allows employees to perform their daily work responsibilities at an approved alternative worksite, eliminating the need to commute to a central work location.
+Teleworking, also known as e-commuting, e-work, or telecommuting refers to a work arrangement that allows employees to perform their daily work responsibilities at an approved alternative worksite, eliminating the need to commute to a central work location.

 In today’s society and the advancements in technology, telework programs can be an important tool for recruiting and retaining talent, increasing productivity, and saving on overhead expenses.
 The best telework arrangements are based on formalized programs.
 Developing a proper structure with guidelines, rules, and regulations ensures your program meets the needs and expectations of your business.